policypriorityinference/policypriorityinference.github.io/themes/ppi/content/_index.md

 PPI employs computational methods to overcome the limitations of coarse-grained data on development indicators and public spending.
 A key output from the programme is an analytical tool that helps governments measure the impact of public expenditure on development outcomes.
 It supports evidence-based decision-making in an environment characterised by budget constraints, concurrent and competing targets, multidimensional development, imperfect governance, and context-specific interdependencies between policy issues.
 This tool uses a specific type of artificial intelligence called agent computing (or agent-based modelling), which allows modelling of socioeconomic agents and their decision- making processes, providing a transparent alternative to black-box approaches.

 The PPI toolkit has been deployed in various countries through collaborations with multilateral organisations and governments to support development planning and evaluation in multidimensional settings.
+It is free (MIT license) and open source, so any researcher or organisation can adopt it and modify according to their needs.
+Should you need support in adotiong PPI, feel free to contact its <a href="https://policypriority.org/creators">creators</a>.

 {{% youtube id="V4dUUt2KmJI" margins="mb-5 mt-5" %}}